10bis/CompactCreditInput/README.md

 	 dependencies {
 		 implementation "com.github.10bis:compactCreditInput:$latest_version"
 	 }

-### Simple usage
+## Usage
 Add the view to your layout file

 	<com.tenbis.support.views.CompactCreditInput
-	    android:id="@+id/main_activity_credit_card"
+	    android:id="@+id/compact_credit_card_input"
 	    android:layout_width="match_parent"
 	    android:layout_height="wrap_content" />

-In Your Fragment/Activity

-implement the card state change

-	class MainActivity : AppCompatActivity(), OnCreditCardStateChanged {

-implement the listener functions

-	override fun onCreditCardCompleted(creditCard: CreditCard) {
+You can further customize the field in your layout file by changing

+ - `card_background`
+ - `label_text`
+ - `label_text_color`
+ - `label_text_font`
+ - `text_font`
+ - `text_color`
+ - `hint_color`
+ - `card_number_hint`
+ - `card_date_hint`
+ - `card_cvv_hint`

+Or in your code

+  - `cardBackground`
+  - `labelText`
+  - `labelTextColor`
+  - `labelTextFont`
+  - `textFont`
+  - `textColor`
+  - `hintColor`
+  - `cardNumberHint`
+  - `cardDateHint`
+  - `cardCvvHint`

+### Events
+The library notifies when a change occur using the `OnCreditCardStateChanged` interface

+ - Once all fields have valid inputs

+        onCreditCardValid(creditCard: CreditCard)

-		//Credit card is available
+ - Once a valid card number is entered
-	}

-	override fun onInvalidCardTyped() {
+        onCreditCardNumberValid(creditCardNumber: String)

+ - Once a valid expiration date is entered

+        onCreditCardExpirationDateValid(month: Int, year: Int)

+ - Once a valid cvv is entered

+        onCreditCardCvvValid(cvv: String)

-	 //Credit card is unavailable
+ - Once the card type is found
-	}

-In your `onCreate` attach the lifecycle and add the state listener

-	main_activity_credit_card.attachLifecycle(lifecycle)
-	main_activity_credit_card.addOnCreditCardStateChangedListener(this)

-That's it
+        onCreditCardTypeFound(cardType: CardType)

+ - Once one of the fields is invalid

+        onInvalidCardTyped()

+You can subscribe to events by calling

+    compactCreditCardInput.addOnCreditCardStateChangedListener(OnCreditCardStateChanged)

+You can unsubscribe from events by calling

+    compactCreditCardInput.removeOnCreditCardStateChangedListener(OnCreditCardStateChanged)

+### Cleaning up
+The library can clean it self automatically when it has an attached `Lifecycle` You can attach your lifecycle by calling

+    compactCreditCardInput.attachLifecycle(Lifecycle)

+If you don't want to attach the lifecycle just call

+    compactCreditCardInput.onDestroy()

+When your'e done with the field

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning